zeniagist/myFlix-Backend/README.md

 # myFlix Backend

-myFlix is the backend of myFlix MERN stack app, a RESTful API that  receives information about movies, directors, and genres from Mongoosedb using jwt-authentication.
+Backend of myFlix MERN stack app, a RESTful API that  receives information about movies, directors, and genres from Mongoosedb using jwt-authentication.

 Back-end full documentation [here](https://my-flix-zag.herokuapp.com/documentation.html).